Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 It’s considered one of the best WooCommerce sales funnel plugins because of its intuitive user interface and extensive functionality that helps you boost sales.

-Along with a sales funnel, you can also create stunning global checkout and offer a frictionless checkout process to your users.
+Along with a sales funnel, you can create a stunning global checkout and offer a frictionless process for your users.
 Moreover, you can create opt-in lead generation funnels, too.

 Here are some of the main features: